The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 1967

-In 1967 Feldhaus invested in technology: The almost one-hundred-year-old ring kiln had fallen into a state of disrepair and was no longer profitable due to its high energy costs.
-The two sons Bernhard and Heinz had long since devoted themselves more and more to the brickworks business.
-Bernhard Feldhaus recognised the possibilities offered by a brickyard with modern equipment.
-After a joint visit to the company Karl Walter & Co., Hanover, the two brothers were able to convince their mother to build a new, modern, 78-meter-long tunnel kiln.
-It was built within half a year and could be charged with 20 kiln cars as well as 9 kiln cars in reserve.
-Just as the ring kiln, the tunnel kiln is continuously operated.
-In contrast to the ring kiln, the burnt goods are put on wagons going through a fixed firing zone.
+In 1967, investments were also made in the field of technology: The almost hundred-year-old ring kiln had become dilapidated and was no longer profitable due to its high energy costs.
+The two sons Bernhard and Heinz had long since devoted themselves more and more to the brick business.
+Bernhard Feldhaus recognized the opportunities offered by a brickworks with modern equipment.
+After a joint visit to the company Karl Walter & Co. in Hanover, the two brothers were able to convince their mother to build a new, modern, 78-metre-long tunnel kiln.
+It took six months to build and had 20 tunnel kiln cars for the kiln and 9 tunnel kiln cars for the reserve.
+Like the ring kiln, the tunnel kiln is a continuously operated kiln.
+In contrast to the ring kiln, however, the kiln load now moves on cars through a fixed firing zone.

-The old ring kiln was torn down and a feeder installed instead.
-Followed by the pan grinder and two rolling mills.
-Now 3.0 t of clay could be processed per hour.
-“On 9 September 1967”, Bernhard Feldhaus recalls, “the first fired bricks exited the new kiln.”
-In 1968 Bernhard Joseph Feldhaus took over the company and ensured its continuous development.
-Brother Heinz also remained active in the company and is still an important support for his brother today.
+The old ring furnace was demolished and the feeder installed in its place.
+This was followed by the pan mill and two rolling mills.
+Now 3.0 tons of clay could be processed per hour.
+"On September 9, 1967," recalls Bernhard Feldhaus, "the first fully fired bricks came out of the new kiln."
+In 1968, Bernhard Joseph Feldhaus took over the company and ensured its continuous development.
+Brother Heinz also remained active in the company and is still an important support to his brother today.

-In the meantime, Feldhaus had 30 employees, and for the first time the company now also had a plant manager, Mr. Hildebrand, who ensured that production ran smoothly.
-And the investments continued: A new clay storage and preparation hall was built.
-A processing plant consisting of a box feeder, a used edge mill from the company Händle, two rolling mills and a new press plant from the company Breitenbach in Siegen were added.
-With the new technology it was now possible to produce approximately 8,000 bricks per hour.
-At that time, Feldhaus mainly supplied the company Zierenberg in Gütersloh accounting for 80 per cent of the turnover.
+In the meantime, 30 employees were working at Feldhaus, and for the first time the company now had a plant manager, Mr. Hildebrand, who ensured that production ran smoothly.
+And further investments were made: A new clay storage and processing hall was built.
+A processing plant consisting of a box feeder, a used pan mill from Händle, two rolling mills and a new press system from Breitenbach in Siegen were added.
+With the new technology, it was now possible to produce approximately 8,000 bricks per hour.
+At that time, Feldhaus mainly supplied the company Zierenberg in Gütersloh, which accounted for around 80 percent of sales.

 Impressions